Dmitri Pavlov's Git tutorial for mathematicians

 Edit the file ~/.ssh/config, replacing example.org with remote-host-name.
 If desired, specify a custom port number.

-Furthermore, whoever is maintaining the central git server should append the contents of the public key file ~/.ssh/key.pub to the file ~/.ssh/authorized_keys on the remote host, e.g., cat key.pub >>~git/.ssh/authorized_keys
+The administrator of the central Git server should append the contents of the public key file ~/.ssh/key.pub to the file ~/.ssh/authorized_keys on the remote host.
+For example, use the command cat key.pub >>~git/.ssh/authorized_keys

 Initial setup of the remote host